microsoft/AI2BMD/README.md

 <img src="https://github.com/microsoft/AI2BMD/blob/resources/images/ai2bmd_logo.png?raw=true" width=50%>

-## Running the simulation software
+## Running the Simulation Software

 The source code of the AI<sup>2</sup>BMD is hosted in this git repository.
 To streamline the user experience we also pack the source code, together with the runtime libraries into a Docker image, and present a standalone launcher program to ease the deployment process.
 To run the simulation software, you don't need to clone this repository.
 Simply download `scripts/ai2bmd` and launch it: